 8) Unplug from the everyday

-There is something about the combination of briney coastal air, waves lapping gently on the side of boat and Spanish moss swaying in the wind that soothes the soul.
+There is something about the combination of briney coastal air, waves lapping gently on the side of a boat and Spanish moss swaying in the wind that soothes the soul.
 After a day of exploring Bluffton and Daufuskie Island and indulging in a favorite pasttime such as golf, tennis or horseback riding, put your feet up and relax with a cup of refreshing sweet tea.
 It doesn't take long to realize that Bluffton and Daufuskie Island are destinations unlike any other where you can reconnect with friends and family and detox from today's busy, plugged-in world.